How much free time you have in a day dictates the maximum hours you can spend on your blog.

 4. Your niche

-You don’t have to get disappointed though.
 That happens to everyone who works in this niche.
-So if you have to spend x amount of time for research, so do your competitors.
+Do you have to spend x amount of time on research?
+Well, so do your competitors!

 5. Other obligations

 Besides your job, you may have other obligations.
 Hobbies, courses or kids – that I may or may not categorise as obligations – that you need time for.
 Maybe a second part-time job or a partner you want to spend time with.